Kostr/UEFI-Lessons/Lesson_0/README.md

 -rw-r--r-- 1 kostr kostr 528K Jun 12 21:03 Build/OvmfX64/RELEASE_GCC5/FV/OVMF_VARS.fd
 ```

-The OVMF firmware (a UEFI implementation for QEMU) has been split into two files:
+The OVMF firmware (a UEFI implementation for QEMU) is split into two files:
 - OVMF_CODE.fd contains the actual UEFI firmware,
 - OVMF_VARS.fd is a "template" used to emulate persistent NVRAM storage.